My Philosophy

 I Walk my Talk

 Any good coach has their own coach, and I am no exception.
-I take my own spiritual and self-development incredibly seriously as I know it not only dictates the quality of my own life– but the depth of work in which I can do with others.
-It is a responsibility I both accept and embrace and feel it is an honor to live a life in which I get to be a part of others’ journeys.
+I take my own excellence and self-development incredibly seriously as I know it not only dictates the quality of my own life– but the depth of work in which I can do with and for others.

 Professional Bio